cockroachdb/docs/src/current/cockroachcloud/connect-to-your-cluster.md

 ## Authorize your network

 By default, CockroachDB {{ site.data.products.standard }} clusters are locked down to all network access.
-You must authorized certain network connections in order to allow SQL clients to connect to your clusters.
-Standard clusters can accept connections via two types of authorized network:
+You must authorized certain network connections in order to allow SQL clients to connect to your clusters. {{ site.data.products.standard }}  clusters can accept connections via two types of authorized network:

 - Allowed IP address ranges on the internet.
 - Cloud-provider-specific peer networking options: